It was heavy, square, and obscenely over priced.

 The way we use these devices has shifted radically.
 Current generation cell phones have more in common with PC’s than their cell phone ancestors.
 The productivity that can be gained here is huge.
 An office in your pocket is a powerful thing.

-Do you have a cellular phone?
+How do use your have a cellular phone?